L. Gasseri Superfood Starter

 To keep your L. reuteri or L. gasseri at the best temperature, you'll need an appliance with a temperature adjustment of 100°F and a timer that can be set to 36 hours.
 This can be a yogurt maker, Instant Pot, or sous vide device.
 You'll need to make sure your device has those features.
 Here are some appliances that should work well for you.

 This is probably my favorite of the yogurt makers that I have tried.
-It's made by Luvele, which is a terrific company that is passionate about what they do.
+It is a 2.1 QT (2L) Glass Container and is made by Luvele, which is a terrific company that is passionate about what they do.
+Highly recommended.

 We've made dozens of jars of yogurt with this device.
 You can make larger batches so it's very convenient.
 It's actually a well-known cooking method used by many chefs.